rihan97/Python-Projects/Tip-Calculator/readme.md

-In this project we will work out the tip percentages for the bill amount
+### Work out the tip percentages for the bill amount